Privacy and Acceptable Use Policy

-Cellcom has adopted the following network management practices, performance characteristics, and commercial terms and conditions for its broadband Internet access services in its good faith effort to comply with the Federal Communications Commission’s (“FCC’s) Open Internet Framework requirements (GN Docket No. 09-191 and WC Docket No. 07-52) (“Open Internet Rules”).
-It is Cellcom’s intent to fully comply with the Open Internet Rules and it believes the information contained below accomplishes that intent.
+Cellcom has adopted the following network management practices, performance characteristics, and commercial terms for its Broadband Internet access services in its good faith effort to comply with the Federal Communications Commission's (FCC's) Restoring Internet Freedom transparency requirements, pursuant to FCC 17-166.
+It is Cellcom's intent to fully comply with the Restoring Internet Freedom transparency disclosure requirements and it believes the information contained below accomplishes that intent.

-These practices, characteristics, terms and conditions are intended to help preserve the Internet as an open framework that enables consumer choice, freedom of expression, end-user control, competition, and freedom to innovate without permission, while permitting Cellcom to manage its network reasonably.
+These practices, characteristics, and terms are intended to help preserve the Internet as an open framework that enables consumer choice, freedom of expression, end-user control, competition, and freedom to innovate without permission, while permitting Cellcom to manage its network reasonably.

-These practices, characteristics, terms and conditions are effective as of November 20, 2011.
-Cellcom may add, delete, or modify certain practices, characteristics, terms and conditions from time to time at its discretion.
+These practices, characteristics, and terms are effective as of June 11, 2018.
+Cellcom may add, delete, or modify certain practices, characteristics, or terms from time to time at its discretion.
 Any modifications or changes will be posted on this website.
 As such, we encourage customers to visit this website periodically to review our practices.